carekit-apple/CareKit/README.md

 ### Installation (Option Two): Embedded Framework

-Download the project source code and drag in CareKit.xcodeproj, CareKitUI.xcodeproj, and CareKistStore.xcodeproj as needed.
+Download the project source code and drag in CareKit.xcodeproj, CareKitUI.xcodeproj, and CareKitStore.xcodeproj as needed.
 Then, embed the framework as a dynamic framework in your app, by adding it to the Embedded Binaries section of the General pane for your target as shown in the figure below.

 <img width="1000" alt="embedded-framework" src="https://user-images.githubusercontent.com/51756298/69107216-7fa7ea00-0a25-11ea-89ef-9b8724728e54.png">